xraypy/XrayDB/_sources/dbschema.rst.txt

 values of the energies of Compton scattered X-rays, and the mean values of the Compton-scattered electrons as a function of incident X-ray energy.
 There is only 1 row in this table, with all columns being json-encoded arrays of floats.
-These values should be finely-speced enough for linear interpolation
+These values should be finely-spaced enough for linear interpolation

 .. index:: DB Table of Compton Energies